objektwerks/flix/README.md

 ```
 >Then, from the project root directory, enter: **flix** and return.
 Note the output and terminal tabs.

->As note above in the Flix LSP section, Flix is **auto** started when a Flix source file is selected for first time in a new VSCode session.

->When the flix.toml is edited, a Flix restart dialog, reload: yes | no, is displayed.
 ```
 Found `flix.toml'.
 Checking dependencies...
 Resolving Flix dependencies...